30.3.20

 Teaching and Analyzing a Midsummer Night's Dream

-I've taught high school students A Midsummer Night's Dream several times.
-It's a popular text in American schools.
-Heck, I even read it in high school.
-And I have seen it performed on stage several times.
-It's a fun play that has worn well over the last five hundred years.
+I’ve taught high school students A Midsummer Night’s Dream several times.
+It’s a popular text in American schools.
+In fact, I even read it in high school, and I have seen it performed on stage multiple times.
+It’s a fun play that has worn well over the last five hundred years.

 Power Plays in the Play

-A Closer Look at a Particular Scene (Act.2.S.1)
+A Closer Look at a Particular Scene (Act 2, Scene 1)

 Titania, the Queen of the fairies, has "stolen" a lovely boy from an Indian king, and her husband, Oberon, wants the boy for himself.
 Now, by Indian, Shakespeare means the Asian sub-continent, not the first nations inhabitants of the New World.
 In Shakespeare's time, Britain had already made in-roads into India and had begun what would become a long colonial presence there.
 There is debate among scholars as to the exact implications of this term in the play.
 In the late 16th century, when Shakespeare was writing, England was just beginning its interactions with India.
+Shakespeare wrote A Midsummer Night’s Dream: Generally in the mid-1590s (often dated around 1595–1596).
 The British East India Company, which began formalizing British presence in India, was established in 1600, a few years after "A Midsummer Night's Dream" was written.
+Indeed by Shakespeare’s time, England’s dealings with India were indeed in nascent stages.
 This means that while there were some interactions and awareness of India, the full-scale colonial presence hadn't been fully established yet in Shakespeare's time.

 But the germ of colonial enterprise is there, in the text.
 Shakespeare romanticizes India.